 Small Space Cooling Units

-If your rental property has small space ACs, these must be in good operating order, secured, and sealed with an appropriate filter.
-The Comfort Temp team is experts at servicing any size unit, and we can inspect and maintain your wall, window, or small room unit as well as we can whole-home units.
+If your rental property has small space ACs, these must be in good operating order.
+They must also be secured and sealed with an appropriate filter.
+The Comfort Temp team is experts at servicing any size unit.
+We can inspect and maintain your wall, window, or small room unit as well as we can whole-home units.

 The last new regulation involving your rental property’s HVAC is the requirement to install a programmable thermostat.
-You have a little more time to accomplish this one, but as with the rest on the list, doing it sooner than later will take the worry out of these upgrades.
-To ensure you have the programmable thermostat that best meets the needs of your rental home, rely on the technicians at Comfort Temp.
+You have a little more time to accomplish this one.
+But, doing it sooner than later will take the worry out of these upgrades.
+Rely on the technicians at Comfort Temp to ensure you have the programmable thermostat that best meets the needs of your rental home.

 Comfort Temp Keeps You Comfortable and Compliant